Everything you need to know about albinism

 Melanin is the pigment responsible for the color of the skin, hair, and eyes.

-In general, but not always, people with albinism have lighter colored skin and hair than the other members of their family or ethnic group.
+People with albinism often have lighter colored skin and hair than the other members of their family or ethnic group.
+Vision problems are common.

-Because melanin normally protects the skin from UV (ultraviolet) damage, people with the disorder are more sensitive to sun exposure and have an increased risk of skin cancer.
+Melanin normally protects the skin from UV (ultraviolet) damage, so people with albinism are more sensitive to sun exposure.
+There is an increased risk of skin cancer.

-The primary symptoms of albinism can be split into the following four categories:
+The primary symptoms of albinism can affect the skin, hair, eye color, and vision.

 As the individual ages, their hair color may slowly darken.

-The lack of pigment prevents the iris from fully blocking sunlight; this makes people with albinism sensitive to light (photosensitive).
+The lack of pigment prevents the iris from fully blocking sunlight.
+This results in a sensitivity to light, known as photosensitivity.

-Vision: vision is always affected by albinism.
+Albinism always affects vision.
 Changes to eye function can include:

-- Nystagmus - eyes move rapidly and uncontrollably back and forth
+- Nystagmus: The eyes move rapidly and uncontrollably back and forth.

-- Astigmatism - abnormal inflexibility of the front surface of the eye or lens causing blurred vision.
+- Astigmatism: An abnormal inflexibility of the front surface of the eye or lens results in blurred vision.

-Vision problems related to albinism tend to be worst in newborns but improve rapidly over the first 6 months of life; however, they do not tend to reach normal levels of eye health.
+Vision problems related to albinism tend to be worst in newborns but improve rapidly over the first 6 months of life.
+However, problems with eye health are likely to persist.

 Family with albinism begging in India.

-Oculocutaneous albinism (OCA): caused by a mutation in 1 of 4 genes, OCA is further split into seven types depending on the mutations.
-These subdivisions include:
+Oculocutaneous albinism (OCA): This is caused by a mutation in 1 of 4 genes.
+OCA is further split into seven types depending on the mutations.

-- OCA type 2: similar to type 1 and occurs most often in sub-Saharan Africans, African-Americans, and Native Americans.
+- OCA type 2: Less severe than type 1, this occurs most often in sub-Saharan Africans, African-Americans, and Native Americans.

 - OCA type 3: Vision problems are normally milder than in other types.
 This mostly affects black South Africans.

-- OCA type 4: occurs most often in East Asian populations.
+- OCA type 4: This is most common among East Asian populations.
 It appears similar to type 2.

-As research continues, no doubt more specific mutations will be discovered, helping us understand the genesis of albinism in increasing detail.
+As research continues, more specific mutations may be discovered, helping us understand the underlying causes of albinism in more detail.

-Most types of albinism are inherited in an autosomal recessive inheritance pattern, the exception being X-linked ocular albinism which is passed on in an X-linked inheritance pattern.
+Most types of albinism are inherited in an autosomal recessive inheritance pattern.
+The exception is X-linked ocular albinism.
+This is passed on in an X-linked inheritance pattern.

 Autosomal recessive inheritance